KannonZenetism/zenetism-field-physics/zenetism/mpx/only-coherence-returns.md

 ## Centropy and Structural Saturation

-Centropy does not “go back” to Zenon.
+Centropy does not "go back" to Zenon.

 It saturates into what was never absent.